-When a Family initially receives its Housing Voucher, a full explanation (oral) of the following shall be provided to assist the Family in finding a suitable unit and to apprize the

-Family of its responsibilities and the responsibilities of the Owner (this may be done either in group or individual sessions depending on the circumstances).
+When a Family initially receives its Housing Voucher, a full explanation (oral) of the following shall be provided to assist the Family in finding a suitable unit and to apprize the Family of its responsibilities and the responsibilities of the Owner (this may be done either in group or individual sessions depending on the circumstances).
 Also, families will be given adequate opportunity to raise questions and to discuss the information listed below:

-- 1. A description of how the program works;
+(a) A description of how the program works;

-- 2. Family and Owner Responsibility; and
+Family and Owner Responsibility; and

-- 3. Where the family may lease a unit, including renting a dwelling unit inside or outside the HA jurisdiction.
+Where the family may lease a unit, including renting a dwelling unit inside or outside the HA jurisdiction.

-- 4. Description of EIV process.
+Description of EIV process.

-- 5. Portability
+Portability

-- 6. The briefing must explain the advantages of selecting a unit in an area that does not have a high concentration of poor families.
+The briefing must explain the advantages of selecting a unit in an area that does not have a high concentration of poor families.

-- D. Voucher Package:
+D. Voucher Package: